moycat/apple-roaster/README-en.md

 sudo dd if=output/bullseye-v1.0.0.mac-mini-2018.demo.iso of=/dev/rdiskX bs=4m
 ```

-For Linux, make sure the existing partitions aren't mounted, and run:
+For Linux, make sure the existing partitions aren't mounted and run:

 ```shell
 # find the block device of the usb stick